-SummaryArogya builds local social enterprises to deliver pediatric triage services at home.
-These enterprises are owned by trained local youth (girls and boys).
-They go door to door delivering care for common ailments and preventable diseases and testing for hearing and vision.
+SummaryArogya builds local social enterprises, owned by trained local youth (girls and boys), to deliver pediatric triage services at home.
+These entrepreneurs go door to door delivering care for common ailments and preventable diseases.
+Arogya also screens for hearing and vision impairments.

 This program aims to deliver pediatric care to 24,000 children and enable 100 girls and boys to set up their own pediatric enterprises.
-Arogya adopts pioneering technologies for rural villages; reduces cost of delivery by 93%; and builds a health data repository that may grow to 5 million data elements.
-The repository is expected to generate revenue to pay return to investors and to defray costs.
+Arogya adopts pioneering technologies for rural villages; reduces the cost of delivery by 93%; and builds a health data repository that may grow to 5 million data elements.
+The repository is expected to generate revenue to pay return to investors and defray costs of operation.

 Key program components